ccollins-21/ccollins-21/README.md

 <h1>Hello there!
-I'm Christian, an IT Specialist!
+I'm Christian, an IT Professional!

 <h2>👨‍💻 Information Technology Projects:</h2>